Kotey538/fast_robots.github.io/docs/pages/lab2.md

 ![image](../images/lab2/46.png)

+The graph indicates that decreasing the sampling rate leads to a noisier signal and an increase in drift, reducing the overall accuracy of the gyroscope's output.

 ## Task 5: Stunts
 The final task of the lab involved performing a stunt with the RC car to evaluate its capabilities.
 For this, I executed a series of flips.